Azure/bicep-types-az/generated/compute/microsoft.compute/2018-10-01/types.md

 * **type**: string: Specifies the type of the extension; an example is "CustomScriptExtension".
 * **typeHandlerVersion**: string: Specifies the version of the script handler.

+## VirtualMachineExtensionImageProperties
+### Properties
+* **computeRole**: string (Required): The type of role (IaaS or PaaS) this extension supports.
+* **handlerSchema**: string (Required): The schema defined by publisher, where extension consumers should provide settings in a matching schema.
+* **operatingSystem**: string (Required): The operating system this extension supports.
+* **supportsMultipleExtensions**: bool: Whether the handler can support multiple extensions.
+* **vmScaleSetEnabled**: bool: Whether the extension can be used on xRP VMScaleSets.
+By default existing extensions are usable on scalesets, but there might be cases where a publisher wants to explicitly indicate the extension is only enabled for CRP VMs but not VMSS.

 ## VirtualMachineExtensionInstanceView
 ### Properties
 * **name**: string: The virtual machine extension name.